dereuromark/cakephp-whoops/README.md

 composer require dereuromark/cakephp-whoops
 ```

-As this plugin only offers a Whoops handler for CakePHP, there is no need to
+As this package only offers a Whoops handler for CakePHP, there is no need to
-enable it per se.
+enable it (no `Plugin::load()` call).
 You only need to configure that handler instead of CakePHP's own
 `ErrorHandler` by replacing the following line in `bootstrap.php`:

 ```php